 - (a.)
-The minimum structure setback from collector or arterial street(s) is one hundred fifty (150) feet. - (b.)
-The minimum structure setback from other street(s) shall be one hundred (100) feet. - (c.)
+The minimum structure setback from collector or arterial street(s) right-of-way is one hundred fifty (150) feet. - (b.)
+The minimum structure setback from other street(s) right-of-way shall be one hundred (100) feet. - (c.)
 The minimum structure setback from any adjacent property line shall be seventy five (75) feet.